 For young researchers to attend Lindau Nobel Laureates meetings in Germany.

-Applications for travel in 2017 are now open
+Applications for 2017 have now closed

 For early-career Australian and New Zealand geoscientists to undertake career-related international travel.